-Net income (NI) (aka net profit, net sales, or net earnings) is the profit or loss ("bottom line") over the period, and it's the total revenue minus all of the expenses incurred during the period.
-Ultimately, this figure is an indicator of a company's profitability.
+Net income (NI) (aka net profit, net sales, or net earnings) is the profit or loss ("bottom-line") over the period, and it's the total revenue minus all of the expenses incurred during the period.
+Ultimately, this number is an indicator of a company's profitability.
 Net income from the income statement will also flow to the balance sheet and cash flow statement as well.

-Net income can also be calculated as follows:
+Net income can also be calculated using the formula below:

 Net income = Income before taxes - Taxes